Important preliminary note, 2022

 As a general policy The Saintbury Trust will only accept applications for grants from registered charities that are both based and operate (wholly or mainly) within its geographical area (see next paragraph).
 For our purposes, a charity is “based” where its main office is located or where its principal activity is performed (and often a combination of the two).

-To clarify our eligibility criteria further we do not make grants to:
+We do not make grants to:

 - Individuals (including individuals seeking sponsorship for challenges in support of charities)

 - Charities whose purpose is the advancement of religion.
 Whilst we normally accept self-categorisation (see below) we reserve the right to re-categorise an applicant within this category if we, in our absolute discretion think fit